 You can watch Saint Peter’s Church burning, walk along with Jesus and his disciples and look from up close at the bones of the first Duke of Brabant.
 Or so it appears.
-Starting 15.10 it is possible to look at the artistic treasures of Saint Peter’s Church through HoloLens 2, a device with smart glasses showing you 3D images which only you can see.

 Together with Studio Louter, M developed a unique and innovative visitor experience for the HoloLens: when standing in front of twelve first-rate artworks you get to see spectacular 3D images and animations.

 A good example is the beautiful triumphal cross above the altar, a masterpiece from around 1490 by sculptor Jan Borman II.
 It is located quite high up in the church, but the HoloLens allows you to see it right in front of you, at ground level.
 You can walk around it and look at it from all sides, while the device’s speakers offer you more explanation.